 Secondary endpoints include, among others, reduction in the severity of SOM and reduction in the number of days of SOM experienced by all patients, as well as the effect of treatment on tumor outcomes measured by overall survival, or OS, progression-free survival, or PFS, locoregional control, or LRC, and distant metastasis-free, or DM-free, rates.
 For these purposes, we define the severity of SOM as the incidence of Grade 4 OM.
 Adverse events will be monitored during the trial period.

-We expect to complete enrollment in the ROMAN Trial by the second half of 2020 and to report top-line data from this trial in the first half of 2021.
-If these results are positive, we plan to submit an NDA to the FDA.
+We expect to complete enrollment in the ROMAN Trial by positive, we plan to submit an NDA to the FDA.